A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

 Next, using \eqref{eqq3} and \eqref{eqq4}, we have:

 But because ${(\frac{\log|x|}{\log(b_n)})}_n$ is a bounded sequence, we have $\lim_{n \rightarrow + \infty} \frac{n + \frac{\log|x|}{\log(b_n)}}{2 + \frac{|x|}{\log{2}}} = + \infty$.
 Thus

-concluding that the set of the measures of intelligence of all the (admissible) rational approximations of $x$ is unbounded. \\[1mm] \textbullet{} Reciprocally, suppose that $x$ is not a Liouville number.
-The there exists a positive integer $k$ such that for any rational approximation $\frac{a}{b}$ of $x$ (with $a, b \in \Z^*$ and $b \geq 2$), we have:
+concluding that the set of the measures of intelligence of all the (admissible) rational approximations of $x$ is unbounded. \\[1mm] \textbullet{} Conversely, suppose that $x$ is not a Liouville number.
+Then there exists a positive integer $k$ such that for any rational approximation $\frac{a}{b}$ of $x$ (with $a, b \in \Z^*$ and $b \geq 2$), we have:

 This gives: